Heacham: History

 Smethden HUNDRED.
 Of the fief of Frederick.
 Hecham was held by Toki, a free man, TRE (Tempore Regis Eduardi).
 There have always been 7 ploughs in demesne and 70 bordars and 6 slaves, and 12 acres of meadow and 7 ploughs belonging to the men; woodland for 100 pigs, and 3½ mills; 1 fishery; always 1 horse, 30 head of cattle, 60 pigs, 600 sheep.
 Here belong 35 sokemen, 1½ carucates of land; always 6 ploughs, 4 acres of meadow.
 Then it was worth £12, now 15.
 In the same place William de Warenne holds 2 carucates of land which Alnoth, a free man, held TRE.
 There have always been 26 bordars and 2 slaves and 6 acres of meadow, and 2 ploughs in demesne, and 1½ ploughs belonging to the men, and half a mill, and 1 salt-pan and 1 fishery, and 4 sokemen [with] 2 acre.
 Then [there were] 12 head of cattle, now 16.
 Then [there were] 30 pigs, now 40.
 Then [there were] 80 sheep, now 60.

 The name Heacham is more likely to derive from the local river, the Hitch, in conjunction with the Old English place-word "ham", which meant either "homestead, village, manor, estate" or "enclosure, land hemmed by water or marsh or higher ground, land in a river bend, river meadow, promontory".

 In 1085 Heacham manor was given by William de Warenne to a cell of Cluniac monks from the Priory of St Pancras of Lewes, to pray for the soul of his late wife Gundreda.
 After the dissolution, about 1541, the manor passed to Thomas Howard, 3rd Duke of Norfolk.

-1982 Jaguar crash

-On 2 April 1982, at 2.15pm, SEPECAT Jaguar 'XX122' of 54 Sqn at RAF Coltishall crashed.
-Captain Thor Bjørnstadt of the Royal Norwegian Air Force was killed.
-His body was found on Friday 9 April 1982.